Equivariant Nica-Pimsner quotients associated with strong compactly aligned product systems: Relative -tuples and relative Cuntz-Nica-Pimsner algebras

 \begin{theorem} Let $X$ be a strong compactly aligned product system with coefficients in a C*-algebra $A$ and suppose that $\L$ is a $2^d$-tuple of $X$.
 Then $\L$ is an (M)-$2^d$-tuple of $X$ if and only if $\L$ satisfies the following four conditions: \begin{enumerate} \item $\L$ consists of ideals and $\L \subseteq \J$, \item $\L$ is invariant, \item $\L$ is partially ordered, \item $\L^{(1)} \subseteq \L$. \end{enumerate} \end{theorem}

 \begin{proof} Assume that $\L$ is an (M)-$2^d$-tuple.
-First we use Propositions \ref{P:e inv} and \ref{P:e po} together with maximality of $\L$ to deduce that $\L$ consists of ideals, that $\L \subseteq \I \subseteq \J$, and that $\L$ is invariant and partially ordered.
+First we use Lemma \ref{L:e inv} and Lemma \ref{L:e po} together with maximality of $\L$ to deduce that $\L$ consists of ideals, that $\L \subseteq \I \subseteq \J$, and that $\L$ is invariant and partially ordered.
 Proposition \ref{P:L1 po} together with maximality of $\L$ gives that $\L^{(1)}\subseteq\L$, proving the forward implication.